questoph/lifehacks/skype-parser/instructions.md

 Data export in Skype comes as a `.tar` file that contains a file named `messages.json`.
 So technically, your data is already in a decent format to work with.
 That is, until you actually open the file.
 Not only does the data contain a lot of useless markup language and tags, it also contains different versions of every edited message in the data.

-To solve this, the script takes the `.tar` file, wranglesthe data in the `.json` archive and spits out clean backup files with your data in `.csv` and `.json` format.
+To solve this, the script takes the `.tar` file, wrangles the data in the `.json` archive and spits out clean backup files with your data in `.csv` and `.json` format.

 ### Usage